ABC pulls Backstreet Boys holiday special following Nick Carter assault allegations

 Ruth said she begged him to stop and that he made fun of her for being autistic, then warned her not to tell anyone.

-Carter’s attorney Michael Hotlz issued a statement about the accusations.
-It was obtained by Variety.
+Carter’s attorney Michael Hotlz issued a statement about the accusations which was obtained by Variety.

-“This claim about an incident that supposed took place more than 20 years ago is not only legally meritless but also entirely untrue,” the statement read.
+“This claim about an incident that supposedly took place more than 20 years ago is not only legally meritless but also entirely untrue,” the statement read.

 “Unfortunately, for several years now, Ms. Ruth has been manipulated into making false allegations about Nick — and those allegations have changed repeatedly and materially over time.
 No one should be fooled by a press stunt orchestrated by an opportunistic lawyer — there is nothing to this claim whatsoever, which we have no doubt the courts will quickly realize.”

-Carter has been accused of rape before.
-Singer Melissa Schuman said he raped her in the early 2000s, though the statute of limitations expired before charges could be filed.
+Carter has previously been accused of rape by singer Melissa Schuman.
+Schuman has claimed he raped her in the early 2000s, though the statute of limitations expired before charges could be filed.

 Carter denied raping Schuman.